• Unit 1

 Do the following:

-$$ \frac{3}{4}\div\frac{6}{5} $$
+$$ \frac{3}{4}\div\frac{6}{5}. $$

-Perform the division by inverting the second fraction and then multiplying.
+We perform the division by inverting the second fraction and then multiplying.

 $$ \displaylines{\frac{3}{4}\div\frac{6}{5} = \frac{3}{4}\cdot\frac{5}{6}\\ = \frac{3\cdot5}{4\cdot6}\\ = \frac{15}{24}\\ = \frac{5}{8} } $$